 Nanny Tax Compliance: Why a Nanny Wants to be Paid Legally

 In the “nanny world,” the temptation to accept a job that pays CASH (off the books, no payroll or income tax reporting) is faced by every nanny.
 After all, who LIKES to pay taxes?
-Professional nannies know, however, that being paid legally is ultimately in their own best interest.
+Professional nannies, however, understand nanny tax compliance and know that being paid legally is ultimately in their own best interest.
+Continue reading to learn more about how to pay a nanny legally.

 Unemployment Benefits: Nanny jobs are, by their nature, not permanent positions.
 The children will grow and move on to school.
 The family’s child care needs change dramatically from full time, to part time, to after school and before school only.
 A parent may lose a job, the family may move out of state, or a parent may just change his/her mind and decide to stay home to care for their children.
 The full time nanny typically will have to move on every few years.
 The experienced, professional nanny knows that short term unemployment benefits are a life saver to bridge the time, planned or unplanned, between jobs.